 While global efforts have been ramping up, there is a need for consistent voices for malaria eradication.
-Now is a critical period to ensure we retain the momentum achieved over the past 15 years.
+Now is a critical period to ensure we retain the momentum achieved over the past two decades.

 Who started the End Malaria Council?

-The End Malaria Council was convened by Bill Gates and Ray Chambers in collaboration with the Roll Back Malaria Partnership Board, to help advance the global malaria agenda.
+The End Malaria Council was convened by Bill Gates and Ray Chambers in collaboration with the RBM Partnership to End Malaria to help advance the global malaria agenda.

 How are members selected for the Council?